 Shabby Chic interiors incorporate found items with old paint too.
 Pale colors like blue, green and khaki are popular.
 Stacks of old trunks and boxes make shabby end tables or hold treasures like quilts.

 For the Shabby Chic bedroom, a Mission or Ranch style bed creates that romantic mood.

 Add a shabby look to your living room with a large reclaimed piece.
 A buffet-style provides storage, makes a perfect reclaimed wood console table and can be used as a focal point.

 Shabby Chic style is all about a collected look that’s light and airy.
 Reclaimed wood furniture mixes in beautifully.

 The coastal interior design looks best with lots of weathered wood, light colors, and splashes of ocean blue and green paint.
 Old shutters remind us of a tropical getaway.
 If the reclaimed wood has paint clinging to it, even better – it may have been recycled from an old wooden boat.

-If your coastal getaway is a funky cottage, try some handmade pieces that look like they might have been locally made.
+If your coastal getaway is a funky cottage, try some handmade reclaimed wood dining tables that look like they might have been locally made.

 Look for mixed up colors, old painted planks, and shutter details to add to the artsy look.

 For a Resort Interior Design, you’ll want to impress your guests with a calming, sea-inspired interior.
 Look for soft whites and aqua, and lighter-toned reclaimed woods.
 Start with a large storage piece that has shutters as a focal point.

 Lighter colors of weathered wood add a timeworn feeling, and they’ll hold up to wear and tear.
 Try an unusual barrel shape for a cocktail table.